getomni-ai/zerox/README.md

 - **temp_dir** (str, optional):
   The directory to store temporary files, defaults to some named folder in system's temp directory.
 If already exists, the contents will be deleted before zerox uses it.
 - **custom_system_prompt** (str, optional):
-  The system prompt to use for the model, this overrides the default system prompt of zerox.Generally it is not required unless you want some specific behaviour.
+  The system prompt to use for the model, this overrides the default system prompt of zerox.
+Generally it is not required unless you want some specific behaviour.
 When set, it will raise a friendly warning.
 Defaults to None.
+- **custom_role** (str, optional):
+  The role assigned to the model can be customized, overriding the default system role.
+Typically, this isn't necessary unless you need to specify a particular role for a given LLM.
+If you choose to set it, a friendly warning will be displayed.
+By default, this option is set to None.
 - **select_pages** (Optional[Union[int, Iterable[int]]], optional):
   Pages to process, can be a single page number or an iterable of page numbers, Defaults to None
 - **kwargs** (dict, optional):